-6.1.6.2.
-The Chair of the meeting mayagree to deal with an item of business at the meeting if, in their opinion, the matter is urgent given the circumstances requiring a decision.
-The Chair's ruling and the reasons for urgency will be recorded in the mitsdereigniste Caracter state and their decision.
+- 6.1.
+Business cannot be dealt with at a meeting unless it is included in the agenda and made available for public inspection at least five clear working days before the meeting or, where the meeting is convened at short notice, from the time the meeting is convened. - 6.2.
+The Chair of the meeting may agree to deal with an item of business at the meeting if, in their opinion, the matter is urgent given the circumstances requiring a decision.
+The Chair's ruling and the reasons for urgency will be recorded in the minutes of the meeting.